SwissWoodSolutions/swisswoodsolutions.github.io/en/products/guitar.md

 ## How do I get Sonowood?

-Contact us for a price request and become part of the sustainable revolution in instrument manufacturing.
+Contact us for a price request and become part of the sustainable revolution in instrument making.

   <script type="text/javascript">var submitted=false;</script>
   <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;" onload="if(submitted)  {window.location='';}"></iframe>